-In this flow should be reported the quantities of crude oil inputs entering the refinery.
-Although there are several other inputs to refineries e.g. Natural Gas Liquids (NGL), refinery feedstocks, additives, biofuels and other hydrocarbons, currently the questionnaire is not collecting any other inputs than crude oil.
+In this flow the quantities of crude oil and several other inputs including Natural Gas Liquids (NGL), refinery feedstocks, additives, biofuels and other hydrocarbons inputs entering the refinery should be reported.

-Please also note that the amounts of crude oil reported as refinery intake should reflect the real quantities of inputs to the refinery process and not the deliveries of crude oil to the refinery.
+Please note that the volume of crude oil and other inputs reported as refinery intake should reflect the real quantities of inputs to the refinery process and not the deliveries of crude oil to the refinery.
 The difference between the two measures is the stock changes of crude oil at the refinery.